-Best known for its adorable cheongsam and Mandarin-collared shirts, Elly is a local brand that offers its own designs as well as those from a wide range of international brands.
-The sheer variety at Elly ensures that there’s something for every child, from flared cheongsam with blue panda prints ($55) to long-sleeved pyjamas emblazoned with foxes ($62).
+Best known for its adorable cheongsam and Mandarin-collared shirts, Elly is a local brand that offers its own designs as well as those from a wide range of international brands for ages up to 12 years old.
+The sheer variety at Elly ensures that there’s something for every child, from cheongsam with red firecracker dog prints ($65) to long-sleeved pyjamas emblazoned with bunnies, cars or sunflowers ($66.50).
 Aside from clothes, the store also has an assortment of plushies, books and toys that provide for your kid’s entertainment needs, too.

 Named after the tall Sea Apple trees you see all over the island, this homegrown clothing brand makes fun and simple pieces for young ones up to the age of six.
 Each collection features original prints on durable organic cotton that suit both boys and girls.
-You’ll find colourful playsuits ($38), jumpsuits ($49), tops (from $32), pants (from $29) and dresses (from $42) ideal for everyday wear.
-The collections are typically themed after nature, such as ‘Indoor Garden’ and ‘A Day at Sea’, making them ideal for the pint-sized explorer.
+You’ll find colourful playsuits ($39), sunsuits ($42), jumpsuits (from $49) and even samfus ($69.90) ideal for everyday wear.
+The collections are cutely named, like ‘Flower Power' and ‘Puppy White', while the new Disney collaboration has cool graphic Mickeys and Minnies emblazoned across dresses, t-shirts and short-sleeved tops.

-With five outlets in Singapore and 200 more around the globe, Seed Heritage is your go-to stop for childrenswear.
+With three outlets in Singapore and more around the globe, Seed Heritage is your go-to stop for childrenswear.
 This accessible Australian brand caters to kids from their infancy to teenage years, with collections tailor-made for babies below two, children between one to ten, and teenagers up to 16.
-There are whimsical pieces like novelty bunny jumpers ($42), unicorn sweaters ($58) and tulle star dresses ($74) alongside high-quality basics more appropriate for the playground.
+There are whimsical pieces like novelty animal jumpers ($42), and gingham dresses ($40) alongside high-quality basics more appropriate for the playground.
 Mums aren’t neglected, either.
 Seed Heritage offers a wide range of chic yet comfy outfits, shoes and accessories that’ll easily take you from the office or home to a romantic date night – sans the kids.

 Founded by Singapore-based Aussie mama Emma Laue, her eponymous children’s fashion label is stocked with bright, floral pieces guaranteed to put a smile on your – and your kid’s – face.
 Influenced by the rich colours and patterns of the region, each piece is lightweight and breathable, making them perfect for our tropical climate.
 We love the vivid designs found on the Lily dress ($65) and the Piper romper ($41), both of which artfully blend pigments and stains.
 They’re also limited editions, so grab ’em before they’re all gone.